 Eat and Drink Buca di Beppo wants you to sit at their pope's table Dine like a wannabe pope at Buca di Beppo's pope's table.
-Photo Credit: Bucca di Beppo By MELISSA KRAVITZ Updated September 23, 2015 12:39 PM Print Share fbShare Tweet gShare Email First papal pizza and now, a feast suited for a pope.
+Photo Credit: Bucca di Beppo By MELISSA KRAVITZ Updated September 23, 2015 12:39 PM Print Share fbShare Tweet Email First papal pizza and now, a feast suited for a pope.
 Times Square restaurant Buca di Beppo, known for family-style portions of Italian-American favorites, like spaghetti, and colorful not-so-strong cocktails in souvenir glasses, wants you, yes you, to dine like the pope.
 The midtown outpost of Buca di Beppo is encouraging New Yorkers (read: tourists but probably not those visiting from The Vatican) to dine at their pope's table, a year-round feature present in all Buca restaurants.
 The pope's table is surrounded by statues, photos and additional tributes to popes past and present.
 No special menu items are served at the pope's table, which seats 10, but you can still celebrate the pope's NYC visit with a tray of baked ziti for $34.99, among other shareable pastas of almost papal proportions.
-By MELISSA KRAVITZ Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By MELISSA KRAVITZ Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.